avinashlalotra/RISC-V-STARTER/README.md

 <h1><li> Programming a Minimal SoC </h1>

 In this chapter, we will revise the minimal SoC we had designed.
-Our SoC included a \textbf{systolic array} to accelerate matrix multiplication workloads.
+Our SoC included a <b>systolic array</b> to accelerate matrix multiplication workloads.
 This SoC was implemented on an <b>Arty 7 FPGA board</b> .
 In this book, we will see how to program such a system.

 To program any embedded system, we need a few fundamental things that are common across all systems.